konversen-dev/.github/profile/README.md

 ## 🧩 About KONVERSEN

-**Konversen** adalah platform Predictive Lead Scoring berbasis Machine Learning yang dirancang untuk membantu tim sales perbankan menentukan prioritas prospek secara lebih akurat.
-Tantangan utama dalam kampanye telemarketing adalah rendahnya tingkat keberhasilan—hanya sekitar 11% dari lebih dari 41 ribu kontak yang berakhir dengan langganan, sementara sebagian besar panggilan tidak menghasilkan respons.
-Hal ini menunjukkan perlunya pendekatan berbasis data untuk meningkatkan efisiensi.
+**Konversen** is a Machine Learning–powered Predictive Lead Scoring platform designed to help banking sales teams prioritize prospects more accurately.
+Traditional telemarketing campaigns face a major challenge only about **11%** of more than **41,000 contacts** convert to subscriptions, meaning the majority of calls generate no results.
+This highlights the need for a data-driven approach to improve efficiency.

-Melalui model klasifikasi yang memanfaatkan data historis nasabah dan kampanye, KONVERSEN memprediksi probabilitas berlangganan dan memberikan peringkat prospek yang dapat langsung digunakan oleh tim sales.
-Platform ini terintegrasi dengan fitur pencarian, pembaruan status, pencatatan interaksi, dan kolaborasi tim, sehingga proses penjualan menjadi lebih terarah, cepat, dan efektif.
+Using a classification model trained on historical customer and campaign data, **Konversen predicts the likelihood of subscription and ranks each prospect** based on their probability score.
+The platform is integrated with features such as search, status updates, interaction logging, and team collaboration, enabling sales processes to become more focused, faster, and more effective.

-KONVERSEN membantu mengurangi panggilan sia-sia, meningkatkan fokus pada prospek potensial, dan memperkuat pengambilan keputusan berbasis data dalam operasional sales perbankan.
+Konversen helps reduce wasted calls, increase attention on high-potential prospects, and strengthen data-driven decision-making within banking sales operations.

-> ⭐ *Our mission is to empower banking sales teams with intelligent insights that deliver real impact.*
+> ⭐ *Our mission is to empower banking sales teams with intelligent insights that create real impact.*

 ---

 ## 👥 Team Members (A25-CS079)

-Konversen dikembangkan oleh tim multidisiplin yang terdiri dari talenta terbaik dalam bidang Machine Learning, Front-End, Back-End, dan UI/UX.
+Konversen was developed by a multidisciplinary team consisting of skilled talent in Machine Learning, Front-End Development, Back-End Development, and UI/UX.

 <p align="center">
   <b>📘 Meet The Team</b>